qwerty9149/Danbooru-comparator-script/README.md

 Everything you need is inside the Complete folder, along with some sample files.

 The executing script is Main, modify this for more options.
 You will need to chmod +x Main, DanParallel and DanNoParallel.
+Txtfix is optional, but will also need to be chmod+x'd to use.

-Requires curl, suggested to also get GNU Parallel.
+Requires curl, suggested to also get GNU Parallel for faster processing, and dos2unix to fix file errors from generating urls in Windows.